 Combined inattentive, hyperactive and impulsive: The person has all the above symptoms.

-The main signs and symptoms of ADHD can apply to both boys and girls, but according to some studies, girls are more likely to have the inattentive form.
+The main signs and symptoms of ADHD can apply to both boys and girls, but according to

 Any symptoms of hyperactivity and impulsivity that girls do experience will present differently to how they present in boys.